5/5

 PTSD (Post-Traumatic Stress Disorder) Test

-PTSD Test For Caregivers and Loved Ones
+PTSD Quiz for Caregivers and Loved Ones

 Instructions: Below is a list of problems and complaints that people sometimes have in response to stressful life experiences.
 Please read each problem carefully, and indicate how much you`ve been bothered by that problem in the past month.